asifkd012020/open-itg-aws_runbooks/kinesis/Runbook.md

 **Cloud computing** - A model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.

 **Vulnerability**  - Weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source.
 Note: The term weakness is synonymous for deficiency.
 Weakness may result in security and/or privacy risks.

-# Logs encrypted using CG KMS
-# Enable TLS1.2 or higher for communication sessions